Contact Us Today (424) 372-3112

 Elder Abuse Law in California - Penal Code 368 PC

-There is a separate unit within the Los Angeles County District Attorney's Office than investigate elder abuse cases – and they specialize in aggressive prosecution of all senior abuse allegations.
+The proactive stance of the Los Angeles County District Attorney's Office is evident in its dedicated unit that investigates elder abuse cases, specializing in the aggressive prosecution of all senior abuse allegations.

 It should be noted victims of elder abuse don't only include senior citizens – but also someone who is a “dependent.”
 It protects any dependent adult with a mental or physical limitation that impairs their ability to perform routine activities.

-Most PC 368 elder abuse defendants are a member of the family or a caregiver.
+Most PC 368 elder abuse defendants are members of the family or caregivers.
 An elder abuse crime occurs in different ways – such as physical, mental, or financial.
-In simple terms, it's a crime willfully cause or allow an elder or dependent to suffer unjustifiable pain.
+In simple terms, it's a crime to willfully cause or allow an elder or dependent to suffer unjustifiable pain.

-You don't have to directly abuse an elder to be charged under PC 386.
+You don't have to abuse an elder to be charged under PC 386 directly.
 For example, if you are a caregiver and knowingly allow an elder to be abused – you could face criminal charges.

 Physical abuse comes in a variety of forms – such as abrasions, bruises, neglect, abandonment, or sexual abuse.
 Emotional abuse means some type of mental suffering – such as ridicule or isolation.

-Financial abuse includes stealing, embezzlement and defrauding their property – such as forgery or identity theft.
+Financial abuse includes stealing, embezzlement, and defrauding their property – such as forgery or identity theft.
 Elder abuse cases often include a situation where you have been accused of taking advantage, neglecting, or abusing an elder that is under your care.
+Sometimes, domestic violence can be filed as a felony based on different factors.

 Definition of Penal Code 368 Elder Abuse